We earn commissions if you shop through the links below. Read more

 Your services should include at least the following:

-Once you know your costs, use this Step By Step profit margin calculator to determine your mark-up and final price points.
+You can use our profit margin calculator to determine your mark-up and final price points.
 Remember, the prices you use at launch should be subject to change if warranted by the market.

 Your target market will be business owners in your area.
 You can connect with them on LinkedIn or call them directly.